THE BAYLOR UNDERGRADUATE MINIPHARMA PROGRAM

 (MiniPharma= ‘MiniPharmaceutical Company’)

 The overall goal of the BU Undergraduate MiniPharma, as a somewhat autonomous research team, is to gain teamwork and leadership experience, get a sense of what happens in the pharmaceutical industry while learning new research skills.
 The MiniPharma Team has regular meetings to analyze and discuss results, plan future work, and develop presentation skills.
-The MiniPharma Team currently consists of a Team Leader, three Group Leaders, several returning MiniPharmers and new members, and three Team Managers (currently a graduate student and two post-doctoral associates), along with three Faculty advisors (Prof. Daniel Romo, Assoc.
+The MiniPharma Team currently consists of a Team Leader, three Group Leaders, several returning MiniPharmers and new members, and two Team Managers (currently a graduate student and a post-doctoral associate), along with three Faculty advisors (Prof. Daniel Romo, Assoc.
 Prof. Joe Taube, and Dr. Ken Hull).

 (We are seeking interested students for all research groups.
-To apply, send an application (Download Application) make clickable to Dr. Romo at ‘Daniel_Romo@baylor.edu’ that includes your resume, unofficial transcript, and completed application form found on the website.
+To apply, send an application (Download Application) to Dr. Romo at ‘Daniel_Romo@baylor.edu’ that includes your resume, unofficial transcript, and completed application form found on the website.
 Interviews will occur toward the end of each semester.)